Maintaining and Upgrading your NMEA 2000 network

 2. Clean and protect connections

-3. Check for proper termination and power supply
+3. Check proper termination and power supply

 4. Monitor network traffic

-Upgrading your NMEA 2000 Network
+Upgrading your NMEA 2000 network

 1. Assess network capacity